Unboxed-Software/solana-course/content/intro-to-token-extensions-program.md

 	Note: To close a mint account, the supply has to be 0.
 So all tokens minted, must be burned.

  - **Interest-bearing tokens**
 	Tokens which have constantly fluctuating values, showing the updated values in clients requires proxies that require regular rebase or update operations.
 With this extension, we can change how the UI amount of tokens are represented by setting an interest rate on the token and fetching it's amount with interest at any time.
-Note, the interest on the token is purely atheistic and does not change the amount of tokens within an account.
+Note, the interest on the token is purely aesthetic and does not change the amount of tokens within an account.

  - **Non-transferable tokens**
 	This extension enables the creation of tokens that are "bound" to their owner, meaning they cannot be transferred to others.

  - **Permanent delegate**
 	This extension allows us to specify a permanent delegate for a mint.
 This authority has unlimited delegate privileges over any token account of that mint.
 This means that it can burn or transfer any amount of tokens from any account.
-Powerful and dangerous.
+Permanent delegate can be used for example by membership programs to revoke access tokens, or by stablecoin issuers to revoke balances owned by sanctioned entities.
+This Extension is powerful and dangerous.

  - **Transfer hook**
 	This extension allows token creators to have more control over how their tokens are transferred, by allowing a callback "hook" function on-chain.
 The creators must develop and deploy a program that implements the hook interface and then configure their token mint to use their program.
-Then, on any transfer of that mint, a the transfer hook will be called.
+Then, on any transfer of that mint, the transfer hook will be called.

  - **Metadata pointer**
-	A mint can have multiple different account claiming to describe the mint.
+	A mint can have multiple different accounts claiming to describe the mint.
 This extension allows the token creator to designate an address that describes the canonical metadata.
 The pointer can be an external account, like a Metaplex metadata account, or if using the metadata extension, self pointing.

  - **Metadata**
 	This extension allows a mint creator to include their token's metadata directly into the mint account.
 This is always used in conjunction with the metadata pointer extension.

 - **Group pointer**
 	Think of a group of tokens much like a "collection" of tokens.
-More specifically, in an NFT collection, the mint with the group pointer extension, would be the collection NFT.
+More specifically, in an NFT collection, the mint with the group pointer extension would be considered to be the collection NFT.
 This extension contains a pointer to an account that conforms to the [Token-Group Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-group/interface).

 - **Group**
 	This stores the [group information](https://github.com/solana-labs/solana-program-library/tree/master/token-group/interface) within the mint itself.
 It is always used in conjunction with the group pointer extension.

 - **Member pointer**
-	The antithesis of the group pointer is the member pointer.
+	The inverse of the group pointer is the member pointer.
 This pointer points to an account that holds the member data, like which group it's a part of.
 In a collection of NFTs, these would be the NFTs in the collection.

 - **Member**
 	This stores the member information within the mint itself.
 It's always used in conjunction with the member pointer extension.